-If you’re hoping to take a day trip to Mostar from Dubrovnik or Sarajevo, we highly recommend booking a tour: you’ll be able to see more, make better use of your time, and–in the case of Dubrovnik–avoid the hassle of dealing with two border crossings in one day yourself.
+That way, you’ll be able to see more, make better use of your time, and–in the case of a Dubrovnik to Mostar day trip–avoid the hassle of dealing with two border crossings in one day yourself.

 These two popular, well-reviewed tours are perfect for making the most of one day in Mostar!

 Mostar Day Trip From Sarajevo